Bacopa: Can This Nootropic Herb Support Brain Health and Mood?

 By Ross Phan, PharmD, BCACP, BCGP, BCPS

-Ross is a writer for Verywell and has years of experience practicing pharmacy in various settings.
+Ross is a writer for Verywell and has years of experience practicing pharmacy in various settings, which currently include medical writing with a focus on digital health publications and medical communications.
 She is also a board-certified clinical pharmacist, the founder of Off Script Consults, and director of the PharmacyChecker international verification program.